Features How It Works Privacy Ingredients Support

 🌿

-Anti-Inflammatory & Soothing
+Conditioning & Soothing

 🛡️

-Barrier Strengthening
+Barrier Support

-Suitable for: All skin types — especially sensitive, dry, irritated, and post-procedure skin.
-Also beneficial for hair conditioning.
+Generally suitable for: Most skin types — especially sensitive, dry, irritated, and post-procedure skin.
+Also used in hair conditioning.
+Individual tolerance may vary.

 Safety Rating: 1/10 (Low Hazard)